Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #3:
 "Life is about choice.
 You can choose to be a victim or anything else you like to be." — Celestine Chua

+🧐 Fun Fact #1:
+25 is the (critical) number of Florida electoral votes for the 2000 U.S. presidential election.